chitingtsai/Software-Art-Image/myApps/SAI_Final_Spotify/README.md

 Special functions/codes/logic included: ???

 Scene 3: Messages on Social Media
+Description: The scene micmics the chat function of social meddia, with rectangular text messages.
+Action: The user moves tehe cursor across the screen (the Y axis) to rotate the rectangles to the pre-determined range.
+Once the color changes, click the mouse to reveal the message and move on to the next one.
 Special functions/codes/logic included: oftranslate

 Scene 4: Pornography Website
+Description: The scene presents a website for pornography and a search through different genres of porn.
+Icons of sexual positions show up after respective search.
 Special functions/codes/logic included: ???

 Scene 5: Spoken Diary